 Digital marketing has evolved through the years.
-Today a website it is just a slice of the pie, and digital marketing has become an entire segment of advertising.
+Today a website is just a slice of the pie, and digital marketing has become an entire segment of advertising.
 It’s not just one particular activity anymore.
 It’s a whole category just like print advertising or broadcast advertising, encompassing a number of different mediums and digital marketing strategies.

 I’d like to start the conversation by addressing the elephant in the room “what even is digital marketing”?
 It’s pretty common to hear people using terms like digital, online, internet and web interchangeably when referring to this type of marketing.
 To get all deep on you, I’m just not sure that’s quite right.